reetou/fancy_discord_front/docs/migrating.md

-# FancyDiscord: Migrating from other services
+# Fancy-Discord: Migrating from other services

 ## Heroku